 Proof.
-Since all the maps in the diagram are ring homomorphisms, it suffices to show that the diagram commutes on the generators $h{n,i}^+$ and $e{n,i}^-$ of q-Heisk(A).
+Since all the maps in the diagram are ring homomorphisms, it suffices to show that the diagram commutes on the generators $h{n,i}^+$ and $e{n,i}^-$ of q-Heis $k(A)$ .
 This follows from (5.52) and (9.11).

 Remark 10.7.
-The hypothesis ( $\dagger$ ) assumed throughout this section and Section 9 can actually be weakened slightly: our arguments only require that all irreducible A-modules are of type M, and that either A is semisimple with trivial grading or A is nontrivially postively graded.
+The hypothesis ( $\dagger$ ) assumed throughout this section and Section 9 can actually be weak-ened slightly: our arguments only require that all irreducible A-modules are of type M, and that either A is semisimple with trivial grading or A is nontrivially positively graded.
 The assumption ( $\dagger$ ) as formulated in the introduction is slightly stronger than this but actually it holds in all of the examples of interest to us.

 Remark 10.8.
-We have assumed throughout the article that the ground field $\Bbbk$ is of characteristic zero.
-The category $\mathcal{H}eis_k(A)$ can be defined over any commutative ground ring $\Bbbk$ .
-Theorem 7.2 continues to hold in this more general setting.
-The spanning part of the proof goes through over any $\Bbbk$ .
-Then the linear independence can be deduced from the linear independence over $\mathbb{Q}$ by standard base change arguments.
+We have assumed throughout the article that the ground ring k is a field of characteristic zero.
+The category $\mathcal{H}eis_k(A)$ can actually be defined for any symmetric Frobenius superalgebra A over any commutative ground ring k; such an A comes equipped with a dual pair of homogeneous bases as a free k-supermodule.
+Providing k is an integral domain, Theorem 7.2 continues to hold in this more general setting.
 However, the computation of the Grothendieck ring in the current section uses the characteristic zero assumption in a more fundamental way, since the idempotents $e{(n),i}$ involve division by n!.
 To work in positive characteristic, one would need to develop a "thick calculus" for the Frobenius Heisenberg category.